bw-math/bw-math/source/notes/SET_THEORY.rst

         A = B \implies A \equiv B

     This will be important when we apply these ideas to :ref:`probability`.
-For this reason, we will give two version of each theorem.
+For this reason, we will give two versions of each theorem, when possible.
 One version will be phrased in terms of sets and the other version will be phrased in terms of cardinalities.

 .. _identity_theorems: